DeVier Posey

-DeVier Stewart Posey (born March 15, 1990) is an American professional gridiron football wide receiver who is currently a free agent.
-He most recently played for the BC Lions of the Canadian Football League (CFL).
-He was drafted by the Houston Texans in the third round of the 2012 NFL Draft.
+DeVier Stewart Posey (born March 15, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the Houston Texans in the third round of the 2012 NFL draft.
 He played college football at Ohio State.
-He was also a member of the New York Jets, Denver Broncos, Toronto Argonauts, Baltimore Ravens, Montreal Alouettes, and Hamilton Tiger-Cats.
+He was also a member of the New York Jets, Denver Broncos, Toronto Argonauts, Baltimore Ravens, Montreal Alouettes, Hamilton Tiger-Cats and BC Lions.

 College career

 Posey played college football at Ohio State.
 He started his college career with a 25-yard touchdown catch from quarterback Todd Boeckman against Youngstown State.
 On October 31, 2009, against New Mexico State, on a reverse, Posey threw a 39-yard touchdown pass to Dane Sanzenbacher.

 On December 23, 2010, DeVier Posey and four other Ohio State players were suspended for the first five games of the 2011 season, but were allowed to play in Ohio State's bowl game, the Allstate Sugar Bowl, which they won 31–26 vs. Arkansas.
 DeVier Posey was said to have sold a jersey, pants, and shoes that he had previously worn in a game.
-The other suspended players were quarterback Terrelle Pryor, running back Dan Herron, offensive lineman Mike Adams.
+The other suspended players were quarterback Terrelle Pryor, running back Dan Herron, offensive lineman Mike Adams and defensive end Solomon Thomas.